-Touring Big Buddha Hong Kong is not the thing to do if you’re scared of heights, and even though I kind of am, I was still very excited to visit.
-It’s something you simply can’t miss.
+Touring Big Buddha Hong Kong is not something you should do if you’re scared of heights.
+So if you are now’s the time to get over it, because this is something you simply can’t miss.

-Getting to Big Buddha (also called Tian Tan Buddha) is very easy.
-It’s located on Lantau island and is easily accessible via the MTR.
-The gondola entrance is right next to the Tung Chung stop, so again, you can’t miss it.
-This is another highlight of staying at the SkyCity Marriott, as they offer a free shuttle to the base of the gondola!
+Getting to Big Buddha (also called Tian Tan Buddha) is really easy.
+It’s located on Lantau island, and is easily accessible via the MTR.
+The gondola entrance is right next to the Tung Chung stop.
+You can’t miss it.
+This was a huge plus to staying at the Marriott, as they offer a free shuttle to the base of the gondola.

-The cable car ride up takes a while, so sit back, relax, and enjoy.
-Oh, and be prepared to climb (not physically of course).
-But, wow – the view is breathtaking!
-It’s exactly how I’d picture Peter Pan’s trip to Neverland (because my mind is always on something Disney/fairytale).
+The cable car ride takes a while, so sit back, relax, and enjoy.
+Also, prepare yourself, because the view is breathtaking!
+I kept saying that it’s exactly how I picture Peter Pan’s trip to Neverland is (because my mind is always on something Disney).
 You know when Peter sits on the cloud with the Darling children?
 I almost expected to see them up there.
-We literally saw the cloud lines.
 It felt like we were off to visit another world!

-Big Buddha itself is a sight to behold!
-Upon arrival, visitors walk through the small, adorable village of Ngong Ping, before continuing to the famous Po Lin Monastery, which is located opposite the giant Big Buddha statue.
-However, despite climbing the mountain via the gondola, your trek isn’t over just yet.
-To see the statue up close and personal, you must climb 268 steps.
-However, if you’ve done the steps at the 10 Thousand Buddha temple, this walk is no big deal!
+Upon arrival, visitors walk through the small village of Ngong Ping, before continuing to the famous Po Lin Monastery, which is located opposite the giant Big Buddha statue.
+Despite climbing the mountain via the gondola, your trek isn’t over just yet.
+To see the statue up close you must climb 268 steps.

-Once you’re done seeing Big Buddha, to get back down the massive mountain, you simply hop back on the gondola and go back the way you came.
+Once you’re done exploring, you get back down the same way you came.

 Such an amazing experience!